-Hall & Oates, Tears For Fears Combine Forces For An Awesome ’80’s Concert Series
+Hall & Oates, Tears For Fears Combine Forces For An Awesome ’80s Concert Series

 — Tears for Fears (@tearsforfears) December 29, 2016

-Tears For Fears — comprised of Roland Orzabal and Curt Smith — returned the pleasantries.
+Tears for Fears — comprised of Roland Orzabal and Curt Smith — returned the pleasantries.
 The statement announcing the concert series explained how the British band looked forward to their U.S. return.

 “We’re thrilled to be going out on the road with Daryl Hall & John Oates this summer.
 We’ve been longtime fans of the band so it’ll be fun to reconnect and also to see our fans throughout the U.S.”